 Yet I am not selling.
 I have met personally with 1 of the startup founders and spoken to 3 others by video conference and messaging as I have done with the founder of Seedcoin itself.
 It appears to me this debacle is a result of honest mistakes in an environment where we are all learning.
 I do not doubt the integrity of Seedcoin or Havelock Investments.

 Disclosure: I became aware of the GoCoin news 4 days ago, 3 days after Seedcoin did.
 I instantly brought these questions up with Seedcoin and they assured me they would inform the market within a few days.
-At the time of posting I own units in SFI and have never sold, I wish I never bought though.
+At the time of posting, I own units in SFI and have never sold, I wish I never bought though.

 Shares in Seedcoin fund 1 collapsed 85% from an IPO of 1 m฿ to 0.15 m฿.
-At which time Seedcoin Fund I ceased trading on Havelock and Seedcoin brought back the shares from holders with 2000 units who would provide their ID.
+At this time Seedcoin Fund I ceased trading on Havelock and Seedcoin brought back the shares from holders with 2000 units who would provide their ID.

 It was all a huge failure and debacle like Neo & Bee and most things on Havelock have been.
 More details may be found on the Bitcointalk Forum thread.

 GoCoin is still operating.
-Of the startups that were included it seems Cryptopay is the only one still operating.
+Of the startups that were included, it seems Cryptopay is the only one still operating.